Syniurge/Calypso/calypso_semantics.md

 ### Option 1: `A.__dtor` gets called (calls `A.__cppdtor` directly)
 * advantage:
-consistent with D behavior for structs in typical cases, calling __dtor on a struct that was initialized to compile time value `A.init` should be harmless (eg, pointers would typically be 0.
+more similar to D behavior for structs in typical cases, calling __dtor on a struct that was initialized to compile time value `A.init` should be harmless (eg, pointers would typically be 0.
 In this case, calling `destroy` repeatedly should also be harmless.

 * disadvantage: